leolanese/Angular8-seed/README.md

 ```

+#### Note:
-> ~version: "Approximately equivalent to version", will update you to the next patch version.
+<p> ~version: "Approximately equivalent to version", will update you to the next patch version. </p>
-> ^version: Will update you to the next minor version.
+<p> ^version: Will update you to the next minor version.
+This could affect Jenkins version deployments based on the OS</p>

 ---